Health Governance and Infrastucture Support

 After completing the first five years of transfer and signing the second five year agreement the Society then entered into the Accountability Framework Health Plan in the year 2009.
 The Board of Directors, Chiefs, and community members have been part of the discussion for the need of accountability from all parties.
 It is important that we can determine what changes are being made in health by collecting our own data to see if we are indeed moving forward to healthier communities.

 ACCREDITATION/QUALITY ASSURANCE/RISK MANAGEMENT

 In 2006, the Society entered into the accreditation process with Accreditation Canada.
-Accreditation is a standardized process for measuring an organizations standards against national standards, that have been developed by Accreditation Canada through research and best practice development.
+Accreditation is a standardized process for measuring an organizations standards against national standards that have been developed by Accreditation Canada through research resulting in the development of best practices.

-The process is a three year cycle (moving to a four year cycle) and at the end of the three year cycle, surveyors from Accreditation Canada come to the Society to conduct a peer reivew of the Society’s programming and operating standards.
+The process is now a four year cycle (previously three) and at the end of the cycle, surveyors from Accreditation Canada come to the Society to conduct a peer review of the Society’s programming and operating standards.

 Quote from the Accreditation Surveyors Final Report

 “The centre has a strong leadership under the direction of a skilled and seasoned health director and they have forged ahead with many innovative programs.
 They are commended for their strong focus on providing services that meet the needs of their people with a particular focus on a variety of excellent programs for health promotion and disease prevention that incorporate both traditional and contemporary methods.